Kitkanaporn/Intern_web_Automation_003/README.md

 ## Output Rules

-- Display the result on screen only.
+1. Display the result on screen only.
 Do not generate output files.
+Do not make artifact too illustate result in screen cowork only.
-- Do not ask for confirmation during the workflow execution, except for the initial setup step when required configuration values are missing.
+2. Do not ask for confirmation during the workflow execution, except for the initial setup step when required configuration values are missing.

-### If Promote Notifications are needed today:
+## If Promote Notifications Are Needed Today
 If Promote Notifications are needed for more than one Promote Date, separate the email drafts by Promote Date.

 Example:
-- 22/06 has 2 Epics
+* 22/06 has 2 Epics
-- 23/06 has 3 Epics
+* 23/06 has 3 Epics

 The system must create 2 separate sets of email draft cards, one set for each Promote Date.
-Each set must display 2 cards:
+Each set must display 4 cards:

-1. **Recipients Card**
+1. Subject
+   * Shows subject name and copy button
+2. Recipients Card
-   - Shows the email addresses of the responsible service units
+   * Shows the email addresses of the responsible service units
-   - Includes a Copy button
+   * Includes a Copy button
-   - The box color should be green
+   * The box color should be green
+3. CC units
+   * Shows the email addresses in file `shared_config` in `cc_email` field
+   * Includes a Copy button

-2. **Full Email Body Card**
+4. Full Email Body Card
-   - Shows the full rendered HTML email body from `Promote_Template_Email.html`
+   * Shows the full rendered HTML email body from `Promote_Template_Email.html`
-   - Includes a Copy button
+   * Includes a Copy button
-   - The Copy button must copy the full rendered HTML content, including the email template formatting
+   * The Copy button must copy the full rendered HTML content, including the email template formatting, not plain text only

-### If no Promote Notifications are needed today:
+## If No Promote Notifications Are Needed Today
-Display a message: "วันนี้ไม่มีรายการที่ต้องส่ง Promote Notification"
+Display this message:
+`วันนี้ไม่มีรายการที่ต้องส่ง Promote Notification`

 ## After Processing
 After displaying the result, show a summary section with a `Complete Process` button.
-When the user clicks `Complete Process`, post the Jira comment: `"Promote Notification Complete"` on every ticket that was included in the notification.
+When the user clicks `Complete Process`, post the Jira comment: `"Promote Notification Complete"` on every ticket that was included in the notification
 ```

 จากนั้นระบบจะทำการสร้างงาน schedule ขึ้นมา